outpaddling/LPJS/README.md

 Most clusters are linked together with a private high-speed network to maximize the speed of data exchange between the nodes.
-Typically there is a "head node", dedicated to keeping track of available CPU cores and memory on all nodes, multiple compute nodes, and one or more file servers.
+Typically there is a "head node", dedicated to keeping track of available CPU cores and memory on all nodes, multiple compute nodes, and one or more file servers, A.K.A.
+I/O nodes.

 Using LPJS and similar systems, you can queue jobs to run as soon as resources become available.
 Compute nodes with available cores and memory